 Cleveland Clinic Akron General Paramedic Education Program offers a Paramedic course once per year, in late August or early September.
 The course is ten months in length and lectures are held on Tuesday, Wednesday and Thursday from 5:45 to 9:30 p.m.
 Lab sessions will be held on Tuesday, Wednesday or Thursday with flexible times that you may choose based on your availability of 1:15 p.m. to 5 p.m., or 5:45 p.m. to 9:30 p.m.
 Total didactic, clinical and field internship hours are greater than 900 hours.
 The course includes a few full or partial Saturdays throughout the course daytime commitments for specific courses such as ACLS, PALS, ITLS, etc. (dates will be announced in class).
 Total hours may vary for each student based upon clinical competencies obtained.
 Students should be prepared to dedicate 25-35 hours per week to the program from a combination of class time, studying, clinical and field internships.

 Current program tuition is $5,400* and is payable in three equal installments ($1,800) due the first night of class in September, January and March.
 All textbooks are included in the tuition in addition to the required student uniform shirt.
-The National Registry Examination fee of $125 is payable by the student at time of exam registration (beginning of May).
+The National Registry Examination fee of $125 is payable by the student or student sponsor at time of exam registration.

 The student or student sponsor is responsible for obtaining/providing liability insurance upon acceptance into the program.
-There are additional fees of $84 for the clinical documentation and tracking software, Fisdap, and $97.50 for the computer based software, EMT Testing.
+There are additional fees of $85 for the clinical documentation and tracking software, Platinum Planner, and $97.50 for the computer based software, EMS Testing.
 These fees are mandatory and must be paid by the student or student sponsor at or by the beginning of class.
 More information will be provided near the beginning of class on each of these fees and programs.